Cacho Alalay: Score chart

 Scores are written into a grid, as follows:

 For ones through sixes the pips are added up, so that three ones means a score of 3 points and three sixes means a score of 18 points.
 For the center combinations, fixed points are awarded regardless of the numbers used.

-Straight (escalera, "the stairs") can be 1-2-3-4-5, or 2-3-4-5-6, or 3-4-5-6-1.
+Straight (escalera, "the stairs") can be a one, two, three, four, and five, or a two, three, four, five, and six, or a three, four, five, six, and one.
 A player who rolls this with the first throw ("de mano") is awarded 25 points.
 A player who rolls this with the second throw ("de huevo") is awarded 20 points.
 If the second throw uses all five dice, this too is counted as "de mano" and is awarded 25 points.

-Full house (full or casa, "the house") is two of a kind and three of a different kind, for example 2-2-3-3-3.
+Full house (full or casa, "the house") is two of a kind and three of a different kind, for example a two, two, three, three, and three.
 A player who rolls this with the first throw ("de mano") is awarded 35 points.
 A player who rolls this with the second throw ("de huevo") is awarded 30 points.
 If the second throw uses all five dice, this too is counted as "de mano" and is awarded 35 points.

 Four of a kind (póquer, "poker").
 A player who rolls this with the first throw ("de mano") is awarded 45 points.
 A player who rolls this with the second throw ("de huevo") is awarded 40 points.
 If the second throw uses all five dice, this too is counted as "de mano" and is awarded 45 points.

 La grande is five of a kind.
 It is awarded 50 points, and there are two spaces for grandes in a game.
 A player who rolls la grande in a throw with all five dice ("de mano") wins the game regardless of who is in the lead at that point – this roll is called "la dormida".